zeromicro/go-zero/ROADMAP.md

 - [ ] Adapt builtin tracing mechanism to opentracing solutions

 ## 2021 Q4
+- [ ] Add `httpx.Client` with governance, like circuit breaker etc.
 - [ ] Support `goctl doctor` command to report potential issues for given service
 - [ ] Support `context` in redis related methods for timeout and tracing
 - [ ] Support `context` in sql related methods for timeout and tracing